ircam-ismm/node-web-audio-api/README.md

 ## Roadmap

-- Make something simple work well with clean code
+- Make a few nodes work well with clean and predictable code
 - Generate bindings from IDL [https://webaudio.github.io/web-audio-api/#idl-index](https://webaudio.github.io/web-audio-api/#idl-index)
+- See how the prototype chain could be implemented
 - Follow developments of `web-audio-api-rs`
-- See how the prototype chain could be implemented

 ## License